Sabretooth1405/ITW2_proj_daily_expense_tracker/README.md

 # ITW2_proj_daily_expense_tracker
--This contains the sql code for the demo database
+- This contains the sql code for the demo database